Dipti158/wheel-bogie-api/README.md

 This project is a Django Rest Framework (DRF) API that lets users submit and view KPA inspection form data.
 It uses PostgreSQL as the database.
 The API can be tested through Postman or Swagger UI.

-###Tech Stack Used
+### Tech Stack Used

-Python – Programming Language
+- Python – Programming Language

-Django – Web Framework
+- Django – Web Framework

-Django REST Framework – For building REST APIs
+- Django REST Framework – For building REST APIs

-DRF Spectacular – For generating Swagger documentation PostgreSQL – Database
+- DRF Spectacular – For Swagger documentation

+- PostgreSQL – Database

-Swagger UI – API testing and visualization
+- Swagger UI – API testing and visualization